tarsiusid/static-page/footer-page/privacy.md

 ### Data protection officer

-Our data protection officer's contact details are: Arne Gleditsch, privacy@tarsius.id
+Our data protection officer's contact details are: Fariz Rizaldy, privacy@tarsius.id

 To learn more, visit the Privacy section in our Knowledge Base.